 - Motocaddy M5 GPS DHC Electric Golf Caddy

 - Bat-Caddy X8 Pro Electric Golf Caddy

-The X4 Sport by Bat-Caddy is one of the most popular and highly rated manually-controlled electric golf caddies on the market, which is why it earns the #1 spot on our list.
+The X4 Sport by Bat-Caddy is one of the most popular and highly rated manually-controlled electric golf caddies on the market.

 Indeed, Bat-Caddy golf caddies are highly reputable and strike an excellent balance between features, affordability and performance.
 Parts are manufactured in ISO 9000 certified facilities.